 • Effort Level: Moderate

-We’ve been making this version with turkey meatballs for years and love it for a casual Sunday dinner.
-While the meatballs take a little time to roll, the soup itself is easy to make, and the end result is well worth the effort.
+Wedding soup is a great choice for a casual Sunday dinner, and while the meatballs are a little time consuming, the overall recipe is very easy to make, and the end result is worth the effort.
 Serve with some crusty bread and a Caesar salad on the side.

 Key Ingredients and Substitutions

-FRESH BREADCRUMBS: Fresh breadcrumbs help the meatballs stay tender and hold their moisture – something that’s especially important with lean proteins like ground turkey.
+• Fresh breadcrumbs – Using fresh breadcrumbs helps the meatballs stay tender and hold their moisture – something that’s especially important with lean proteins like ground turkey.
 Panko can be substituted, but the meatballs will be slightly firmer and not quite as moist.

 A close up view of Italian wedding soup showing the detail of the turkey meatballs, pasta, escarole, and aromatic vegetables in the broth.